-- Compile MIB To Your SNMP Manager Without the appropriate MIB, your SNMP manager will not be able to handle incoming traps from an SNMP device.
-Remember that MIB files are generally available from your device manufacturer.
+Without the appropriate MIB, your SNMP manager will not be able to handle incoming traps from an SNMP device.
+Remember that these files are generally available from your device manufacturer.
 Go to their website or call their technical support.
 Any new MIBs should go into your SNMP manager.

-- Use Only Compatible MIBs The two most common MIB types are DOS MIBs and UNIX MIBs.
-DOS MIBs may not work with a UNIX SNMP manager, and vice versa.
+The two most common MIB types are called DOS and UNIX.
+DOS may not work with a UNIX SNMP manager, and vice versa.
 Check to be sure that you are using MIBs that are compatible with your manager.

-- Be Wary of Pre-compiled MIBs Using these kinds of MIBs is not always the best choice.
-MIBs that were compiled for a target platform other than your manager can create a range of potential problems.
+Using these kinds of MIBs is not always the best choice.
+If they were compiled for a target platform other than your manager, it can create a range of potential problems.
 The MIB files you use should be text-readable before you compile them to your manager.

 The T/Mon LNX Remote Alarm Monitoring System is a multiprotocol, multifunction network alarm manager designed as a single-platform solution for all alarm monitoring applications.
 T/Mon collects alarm data from lots of different SNMP equipment throughout many manufacturers and protocols.
 The flagship LNX platform includes a Web 3.0 browser interface (video) and a mobile web interface for smartphones.
 Use this master station to connect all your mission-critical SNMP gear.